Economic Development Department

-Mr. Emmanuel Ogwal is the Economic Development and Natural Resources Office Coordinator at the Lheidli T’enneh Nation.
+Mr. Emmanuel Ogwal is the Economic Development Officer at the Lheidli T’enneh Nation.
 Emmanuel brings with him solid expertise in a wide range of experiences namely: economic development policy and planning, economic research assessment, data science, as well as, efficient coordination skills.
 Prior to joining Lheidli T’enneh Nation, he gained paramount experiences in the economics research and data science fields.
 His education background in Quantitative Economics, Development Economics, and Data Science places him in a suitable spot for organization planning and coordination.

-At Lheidli T’enneh Nation, Emmanuel coordinates all economic development and natural resources activities at Lheidli T’enneh assigned to him by the Economic Development Manager and in her absence the Executive Director.
+At Lheidli T’enneh Nation, Emmanuel coordinates all economic development related activities at Lheidli T’enneh assigned to him by the Economic Development Manager and in absence, the Executive Director.

 Karyn Sharp.
 Ancient Forest Enhancement Project (AFEP) Manager (Currently Away on Leave)